Oneflow-Inc/models/RecommenderSystems/dlrm/README.md

 # DLRM
 [DLRM](https://arxiv.org/pdf/1906.00091.pdf) is a deep learning-based recommendation model that exploits categorical data model for CTR recommendation.
 Its model structure is as follows.
-Based on this structure, this project uses OneFlow distributed deep learning framework to realize training the modle in graph mode and eager mode respectively on Crioteo data set.
+Based on this structure, this project uses OneFlow distributed deep learning framework to realize training the modle in graph mode respectively on Crioteo data set.
 ![image](https://user-images.githubusercontent.com/63446546/158937131-1a057659-0d49-4bfb-aee2-5568e605fa01.png)

 ## Directory description